Winter and Menopause Symptoms: What You Need to Know

 By understanding exactly how winter impacts your symptoms and taking steps to reduce its effects, you will be better able to navigate the season’s challenges with ease, and it may even lead to some new self-care habits.

-To learn how yoga can help reduce the effects of winter by balancing physical, mental, and emotional menopause symptoms, watch this video:
+To learn how the power of yoga for menopause can help reduce the effects of winter by balancing physical, mental, and emotional menopause symptoms, watch this video:

 About Julie Ann Garrido: